Loki (Marvel Comics): Battles with Earth's heroes

 Loki's schemes come to include Earth, and he often fights with Earth's superhuman heroes to take their planet, and often Asgard.
-He first battles Thor on Earth in modern times after escaping from the tree; Loki then manipulates the Hulk into wreaking havoc using an illusion of dynamite on train tracks, in an attempt to lure Thor to Earth.
+He first battles Thor on Earth in modern times after escaping from the tree; after saving his adoptive brother from drowning, Thor simply throws him all the way back to Asgard.
+Loki then manipulates the Hulk into wreaking havoc using an illusion of dynamite on train tracks, in an attempt to lure Thor to Earth.
 This leads to the formation of the Avengers as several other heroes come to meet the Hulk.

 Thor is one of the founding members of this superhuman team, and often leads them into battle against Loki.
 Several times Loki, while not directly battling Thor, causes other threats for Thor to battle, like increasing the mental powers of a carnival fortune teller Sandu, making him powerful enough to lift buildings with his mind, and releasing a Lava Man called Molto by accident when causing a long-dead volcano to explode.
 When Loki convinces Odin to punish Thor, Odin takes away half of Thor's power, after which Loki returns the memory of the 23rd-century villain Zarrko.
 Zarrko defeats Thor and takes him back to help conquer his time period, although the God of Thunder finally captures the villain.
 Loki releases Mr. Hyde and Cobra by paying their bail, then doubles their powers.
 Loki tells them to kidnap Jane Foster, which he knows would attract Thor's attention, but Hyde and Cobra are again defeated.
 Loki finally goes after Jane himself, sending her to another dimension.
 However Doctor Strange protects her, and Thor forces Loki to return her.